-The OSU Robotics Club Aerial Team was formed last year with a goal of competing in the 2009 International Aerial Robotics Competition (IARC).
+The OSU Robotics Club Aerial Team was formed in 2008 with the goal of competing in the International Aerial Robotics Competition (IARC).
 The IARC is an annual collegiate autonomous aerial robotics competition.
 The competition attempts to further the state of the art in aerial robotics by posing challenges that are not yet possible using current technology.

 Visit the Aerial Project's website for more information.